 We have teamed up with Countryside Mobility and are pleased to provide an outdoor mobility scooter, known as a Tramper, to make our gardens and outdoor spaces even more accessible.

 Only one is available so you must book this in advance by calling 01225 460503 or emailing [email protected].
 It may be possible to use the Tramper without pre-booking but we cannot guarantee this.
-There is no hire charge but you do have to sign up for Countryside Mobility membership at £2.50 for 2 weeks or £10.00 for a year.
+The American Museum & Gardens does not have a hire charge for use of the Tramper, but you do have to sign up for Countryside Mobility membership at £5 for 2 weeks or £15 for a year.
 You can then use your membership at all other Countryside Mobility Tramper destinations.
+Alternatively, you can pay for single use of the Tramper for £3.00.

 We recommend reading the Tramper hire information in advance as this will save you time when registering for membership.
 Here is a short film that explains how to use it.